maxtrp/MW_RiboNN/README.md

   ~/miniforge3/bin/mamba shell init
   source ~/.bashrc
   mamba activate RiboNN

+  # create a directory for storing pretrained model weights
+  mkdir models
   ```
   Note: Depending on your network speed, it may take a few minutes to install the required packages.

+- To download pre-trained model weights for transfer learning or making predictions:
+  Please download weights.zip from https://zenodo.org/records/15375573, unzip it, and put its contents in the *models* directory.

-- To train the RiboNN model:
+- To train the RiboNN model from scratch:
    1. Put the training data in a tab-separated text file in the "data" folder, which already contain an example training data file.
 The tab-separated text file should have columns named "tx_id" (unique transcript IDs), "utr5_sequence", "cds_sequence" (including start and stop codons), and "utr3_sequence".
 Alternatively, the file may have columns named "tx_id", "tx_sequence" (full transcript seuquences containing 5'UTR, CDS, and 3'UTR), "utr5_size" (lengths of the 5'UTRs), and "cds_size" (lengths of the CDSs).
    2. Edit the path to the training data ("tx_info_path") and other hyperparameters defined in the config/conf.yml file.
    3. Edit the code below line 18 of src/main.py to control how the model will be trained.
    4. Run `make train` at the terminal to start the training process.

-- To do transfer learning (using a pretrained multi-task model):
+- To do transfer learning (using pretrained multi-task models saved in the *models* directory):
    1. Put the training data in a tab-separated text file in the "data" folder, which already contain an example training data file.
 The tab-separated text file should have columns named "tx_id" (unique transcript IDs), "utr5_sequence", "cds_sequence" (including start and stop codons), and "utr3_sequence".
 Alternatively, the file may have columns named "tx_id", "tx_sequence" (full transcript seuquences containing 5'UTR, CDS, and 3'UTR), "utr5_size" (lengths of the 5'UTRs), and "cds_size" (lengths of the CDSs).
    2. Edit the path to the training data ("tx_info_path") and other hyperparameters defined in the config/conf.yml file.
    3. Edit the code below line 126 of src/main.py to control how the model will be trained.